 All residents are required to review, and certify that you have reviewed, the fire safety plan information about each of the residence halls and Brownstones prior to Check-In.
 This fire safety plan contains important fire safety information and evacuation procedures.
 A summary of these evacuation procedures is also posted on the back of residents’ room doors.
-To maximize your personal fire safety, residents should familiarize themselves with these materials.
-If you need a replacement copy of their building’s plan, you can find a copy online in the Residences section of the Housing website or you may request a copy of these plans by emailing Housing.
-If you need a new fire safety sticker for their door, you may also email Housing.
+To maximize personal fire safety, residents should familiarize themselves with these materials.
+A replacement copy of the building’s fire safety plan can be found online in the Residences section of the Housing website or you may request a copy of these plans by emailing Housing.
+If a new fire safety sticker for the door is needed, you may also email Housing.

 - Fire Alarms: Fire alarms are tested at various times during the year.
 Notifications will be made prior to testing taking place.
 Evacuation is not necessary during a fire alarm test.
 Unless notified, all fire alarms should be considered authentic fire alerts requiring immediate evacuation.
 During such an alarm, everyone must leave the building in a quick and orderly manner.
 If a resident discovers a fire, they should pull the nearest fire alarm and, once they have left the area, call the campus Emergency Number at (212) 854-5555.

 - Safety Checks: After fire alarms or during a planned fire drill, a random number of rooms/suites may be inspected for compliance with University fire safety regulations.
 Checks will also be conducted twice a year in all rooms by Housing, Residential Life and Fire Safety personnel.
 University staff will look for visible fire hazards, such as halogen lamps and candles.
 They will not check in or open drawers or closets.
 If University staff discovers a fire hazard in a resident’s room, the resident and the Associate Directors of Residential Life will receive a written notice.
 Prohibited items will be removed.
 Students are responsible for claiming items from the Hospitality Desk within 48 hours and storing them off-campus or disposing of them.
 These items will not be permitted back into the residence hall.
 Students will be given prior notice of the range of dates during which their residence hall will be checked.

 - Sprinkler Systems: All sprinklers are inspected and maintained as per NYC Fire Code and NFPA 25.
-For information on the latest inspections, please contact the Fire Safety Office at (212) 854-8518 or by email at firstname.lastname@example.org.
+For information on the latest inspections, please contact the Office of Fire and Life Safety Office at (212) 854-8518 or by email at firstname.lastname@example.org.

 Students should learn the location of several fire pull boxes and at least two fire exits within their building.
 In addition, students should always keep fire doors closed and report any damaged or missing fire safety equipment.
 Suite doors should remain closed at all times.